ritvikindupuri/Guard-Duty-Attack/README.md

 </p>

 2.  **Finding:** `Object:S3/MaliciousFile`
-    * **Analysis:** After enabling Malware Protection for S3, I uploaded an EICAR test file.
-GuardDuty automatically scanned the object and flagged it as malware.
+    * **Detailed Analysis:** This finding validates the effectiveness of the recently enabled **GuardDuty Malware Protection for S3**.
+Unlike the behavioral detection above, this is a signature-based detection.
+When the `EICAR TEST.pdf` file was uploaded, GuardDuty automatically initiated a scan, identified the known EICAR virus signature string inside the file object, and flagged it as "Malicious."
+In a real-world scenario, this capability prevents S3 buckets from becoming distribution points for ransomware or trojans.

 <p align="center">
   <img src=".assets/S3 Eicar test File Upload.png" alt="EICAR Upload" width="800"/>